Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Painting of girl in traditional dress at Metropolitan Art Museum in Tokyo, Japan

 Many activities in Japan are expensive, but there are also heaps of free things to do in Japan.
 To save money, find alternatives to sights with entry fees.
-For example, skip the observation decks at SkyTree and Tokyo Tower and go to the free Tokyo Metropolitan Government Building viewpoint instead.
-Instead of visiting a high-priced museum, visit the free exhibitions at the Tokyo Metropolitan Museum of Art or the free exhibit at the FujiFilm Square Museum at Tokyo MidTown.

-Eating On A Budget in Japan
+Eating On a Budget in Japan

 Bento Box from Grocery Store at Tokyo Midtown in Tokyo, Japan

-Although it can be tough to find inexpensive places for sit-down meals, there are numerous options for cheap meals on the go in Japan.
 The convenience stores – Lawson, 7-Eleven and Family Mart – offer a variety of fresh meals at affordable prices.
-Read our complete guide of What To Eat in Tokyo for more budget eating tips in Japan.
+Read our complete guide to Tokyo Food for more budget eating tips in Japan.

-Japan Travel Essentials
+Japan Itinerary Travel Essentials

 Little girl dressed in kimono on stairs under torii gates at Hie Shrine in Tokyo, Japan